codyduong/powershell-alias-tips/docs/en-US/Find-Alias.md

 ### EXAMPLE 1
 ```
 Find-Alias "git checkout master"
-Outputs the alias for 'git checkout master', if it exists.
-Otherwise it returns the original string.
 ```

 ### EXAMPLE 2
 ```
 "git status" | Find-Alias
-Outputs the alias for 'git status', if it exists.
-Otherwise it returns the original string.
 ```

 ## PARAMETERS